MEMBERS OF THE BOARD

 Take the 26th Street exit off of Rt.
 7. At light, make a right.
 At stop sign (one block away) make a left.
-Go under the Stone Viaduct.
-The library and its ample parking is on the right.
+Go under the Great Stone Viaduct.
+The library and its ample parking are on the right.

 The library observes the following days as holidays:

 The Fourth of July

 Christmas Eve Day

 |Gift books can be purchased for the library in memory or in honor of someone.
 They can be on any subject you choose in any price range.|

 |How can I purchase a memorial or gift book for the library?|